filiptodoric/simple-message-restapi/README.md

 3. When NPM is finished installing, start the server: `npm start`
 4. `localhost:8080` on your web browser.
 Server is now running locally.

+# How to run tests

+*(Mocha and Chai are included as dev dependicies in this package.
+This means everything should work fine, however, if you get an error you may need to install them globally with the `-g` flag.)*

+1. In terminal start the server. (`npm start` or `./bin/www`)
+2. In another terminal window run the tests with `mocha`
+3. Tada!
+The tests have ran.
+Results will be outputted to the terminal.

 # How to create the Docker image and deploy to your server
 1. SSH into your server.